 Dual element delay line transducers are especially useful in searching for small defects.
-In pulse-echo mode with high amplifier gain, very small defects can be located.
 As a result, this configuration is commonly used for corrosion inspections.
 The dual element style transducer will find wall deterioration, pits, cracks, and any porosity pockets during tank and pipeline inspections.